lij20210919-prog/EADCKD/README.md

 ##  Acknowledgements

-Our code is based on[SSL4MIS](https://github.com/HiLab-git/SSL4MIS).
+Our code is based on [SSL4MIS](https://github.com/HiLab-git/SSL4MIS).

 ##  Questions